BruntBroccoli/Deneb-Power-BI-Example/README.md

 3. You’ll see the Vega-Lite JSON code on the left bar
 4. You can edit it live or copy it into a new file

+## 🔗 Links
+The Deneb Power BI for documentation - https://deneb.guide/ My substack for the full story - Coming Soon

 ## 🔒 Disclaimer

 All data and visuals are synthetic recreations and do not reflect real business content.
 This repo is for educational purposes only.